 We also know that not every academic journey is the same.
 This is why we also offer an intensive GCSE programme which lasts for three or four terms.
 This programme is perfect if you’re starting your studies later than expected or want to quickly advance to further study.

 If you're aged 14 or 15 and need to improve your IELTS score before joining the 3-term GCSE, you can join our Pre-GCSE programme for one, two or three terms.

 No matter which programme you choose, you’ll benefit from our renowned high quality of education, small class sizes and individual tutor support.

-Students typically study nine GCSE subjects with exams taken at the end of two years.
+Students typically study seven subjects with exams taken at the end of two years.
 You can choose one of five academic pathways depending on your interests and university ambitions.
-On our GCSE Pathway programme you'll develop the language, learning and cultural skills you need to succeed in the highly competitive world of higher education.
+On our 2 year GCSE Pathway Programme you'll develop the language, learning and cultural skills you need to succeed in the highly competitive world of higher education.
 You'll study in a welcoming environment, alongside students from all over the world.

 Join this pathway if you are 14 or 15 years old.
 To help you get a broad education, we group core subjects into five pathways based on your interest.
 Choose from the following:

 Business, Chemistry, Economics, English, Information Communication Technology, Mathematics, Physics.

 Art, Biology, Business, Chemistry, English, Information Communication Technology, Mathematics.